 The BIOS configuration utility Ctrl+R option does not display if the PERC S140 mode is set incorrectly in the system BIOS.
-For the correct SATA Setting, see Controller mode is set incorrectly at System Setup on page 45
+For the correct SATA Setting, see Controller mode is set incorrectly at system setup .

-Configuring RAID using the Option ROM Utility is disabled
+Configuring RAID using the ROM Utility option is disabled

-Use the PERC S140 Configuration Utility to configure RAID on systems with NVMe PCle SSD(s).
+Use the PERC S140 Configuration Utility to configure RAID on systems with NVMe PCle SSDs.